 MP for Tonbridge

 Tom Tugendhat is the Conservative MP for Tonbridge, first elected in 2015.
-He has held security-focused government roles, including as Minister of State for Security at the Home Office from 2022 to 2024, and has served on national security and parliamentary committees.
+He has held senior security-related roles, including a period as Minister of State at the Home Office (Security), and has served in opposition in security-focused positions.
+His parliamentary career shows a clear focus on security, immigration and national safety issues.

-He has 64 declared financial interests, including outside earnings and ad hoc payments, visits outside the UK, land and property, and donations or loans connected to his activities as an MP.
+He has 70 declared financial interests, covering outside earnings and ad hoc payments, visits outside the UK, land and property, and a shareholding.
+The entries span income sources, travel, and assets connected with earnings as an MP.

 Generated 21 February 2026